-The network carries FSK Morse and BFSK data, with a shift of either 200Hz on HF, or 75Hz on VLF.
-It airs several kinds of broadcasts, all using FSK-modulated Russian Morse code unless noted otherwise:
+The network carries Morse code and T-600 data, using BFSK modulation with a shift of either 200 Hz on HF or 75 Hz on VLF.
+It airs the following types of messages:

-- Messages consisting of two 5-digit groups repeated three times, e.g. RDL RDL RDL 36855 52267 36855 52267 36855 52267 K
+- Two 5-digit groups repeated three times, e.g. RDL RDL RDL 36855 52267 36855 52267 36855 52267 K

 - Longer 5-digit group messages, e.g. RDL RDL RDL 11111 97842 64537 ...
-59306 18418 23077 K (in the last group, the first 2 digits are the day of the month, and the last 3 digits are the number of groups; the first group may also be 22222)
+59306 18418 23077 K. The last group is the day of the month (2 digits) followed by the group count (3 digits).
+The first group of the message may also be "22222".

-- "Monolith" type messages, typically using the circular callsign WEGI, but sometimes also others, e.g. XXX XXX WEGI WEGI 80637 KABELXQIK 6622 9778 K
+- "Monolith" type messages, typically using the callsign WEGI or RGT77, but sometimes also others, e.g. XXX XXX WEGI WEGI 80637 KABELXQIK 6622 9778 K.

-|18.1||10535, 11468, 12832, 14411, 14664, 16112, 17460, 19210, 22864|
+|18.1||10535, 11468, 12832, 14411, 14664, 16112, 17452, 17460, 19210, 22864|